TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. exception:: SSLZeroReturnError

-   A subclass of :exc:`SSLError` raised when trying to read or write and the SSL connection has been closed cleanly.
+   A subkundi of :exc:`SSLError` raised when trying to read or write and the SSL connection has been closed cleanly.
 Note that this doesn't mean that the underlying transport (read TCP) has been closed.